pugaIsaias/DailyUI_Credit_Card_Checkout/README.md

 ## Notes

-Found out that people just use Figma to design and don't do front-end....
+Found out that people just use Figma to design and don't do frontend for this challenge....
 Weird.

 Maybe taking a detour to learn Figma and for planning does something good for me.
 1.5hr later..